giuffridajoe/scripts/README.md

 <br><br>

 *__myscript.ahk__* -
-This script remaps keyboard keys to have other functions.
+Remaps keyboard keys to have other functions.
 Needs the AutoHotKey app to run

+*__reanme.sh__* -
+Renames a specified piece of a file to something else